Kanharajput/ReactJs/README.md

 - Component : It is a part of a whole web page.
 A web page contains my components like header, footer, forms, about etc, like here App.js is an component, which is rendered by index.js We can code a component using jsx which syntax are similar to html and it is converted to html by bable at a time of rendering

+- Dynamic values in template : We can create variable in jsx and get the value of them using jinja format like we do in
+    django.
+    We can't assign boolean and objects values.